 There are limitations to vinegar pickling, however.
 The vinegar matters.
 While most people use distilled white vinegar because it won’t discolor the veggies, other types of vinegar can be used such as apple cider vinegar, which has a pronounced flavor.

-What is terribly important is the acetic content?
+What is terribly important about the acetic content?
 The vinegar must have a content of five percent acetic acid and should never be diluted.
 The acetic acid is what is killing off any bacteria and preventing botulism.

 How to Preserve Vegetables with Vinegar